Briaker/vagrant-flask/README.md

 Open VagratnFile and under config.vm.provision change arg2 to your apps' name.

 Everytime the provision script is run and an existsing directory with the same app name is found, a backup of the app folder will be made (env and the ini/config files in the root dir will be deleted)

+Use command: vagrant up in the VagrantFile directory to start server

+Then goto http://localhost:8888/ on the host machine